 Scheduling Note: Since my last review for Elantris touched on my quibbles over Chosen Ones in fantasy, it made sense to review Katherine Arden’s The Bear and the Nightingale immediately after.
 I finished it last week and am currently reading its sequel: The Girl in the Tower.

 The Bear and the Nightingale hits many pitfalls of Chosen One stories, but I didn’t notice until the cheesy climax because it’s such an entertaining read.
-It’s snowy, moody, and packed with magic—the superstitious, fairy tale kind.
+It’s snowy, moody, and packed with magic—the superstitious, fairy-tale kind.
 The opening scenes depict a family sitting around and telling old stories of Morozko (Frost).
 It sets the tone well and is an entertaining way of providing key background information for the main story, which takes place in a small Russian town next to the woods.
-Vasya’s mother dies in childbirth after speculating on what magic her last daughter may have inherited.
-At first, Vasya’s sight simply allows her to communicate with the household spirits who tend to the house and horses.
-They need her help when a priest comes to town and dissuades people from the old ways.
+In this town, Vasya is born with sight that allows her to communicate with the household spirits.
+They need her help because a priest is dissuading townsfolk from the old ways.
 Hungry for lack of offerings, the spirits warn they may no longer be able to protect the townspeople from the dark powers that are stirring in the woods.
 This is where Vasya comes in.

 The first part of the book is well-balanced.
 There’s a lot of dread and worry about what’s going on in the woods as no one seems to know (or is willing to discuss) what’s out there.
-Cryptic phrases heighten the tension and Vasya’s skillset indicates the final showdown will be intense because she’s clearly not strong enough yet and her efforts to nourish the household spirits cost her greatly.
+Cryptic phrases heighten the tension and Vasya’s skillset indicates the final showdown will be intense because magic is new to her and nourishing the household spirits costs her greatly.
 As Vasya watches the priest and his effects on the town, she knows things will worsen:

 But Vasya was frightened.